Qualitative Risk Analysis Tools, Definition, Examples

 What is Risk?

-Before to talk about perform a qualitative risk analysis process, let’s answer “what is risk?”.
-Risks can be defined as uncertain events or conditions that have the potential to impact one or more project objectives.
+Before talking about perform a qualitative risk analysis process, let’s answer “what is risk?”.
+Typically, Risks can be defined as uncertain events or conditions that have the potential to impact one or more project objectives.
 Those impacts on various project elements (such as schedule, budget, scope, quality) or goals may be positive or negative.
 If the risks are positive, you need to establish risk response strategies for positive risks.
 If they are negative, risk response strategies for negative risks should be developed to mitigate their impact.

-What is Qualitative Risk Analysis?
+What is Qualitative Risk Analysis Definition?